Our first steps to market

 We launched our Chase Mobile App in November 2016.

 A decision was taken to consolidate the company’s IP into a NewCo and we joined forces with a leading listed company.
 This offered extensive Global reach and scalability to help Chase become a truly Global product.
 Great inroads were made into their extensive client base.

 In August 2018 the Holdings Company split into two divisions and a new brand was formed.
 Chase was moved together with other specialised solutions for high-growth industries such as BPO, healthcare and water sanitation.
 This move provided for greater opportunities to bring the groups service offerings together and to provide comprehensive total solutions in areas such as Smart Cities.
 With an 8% share of the market there was a lot of headroom for growth.

 In March 2019 we concluded a MBO and exited.
 A new direction for Chase had thus begun with a new focus into the GRC (Governance Risk & Compliance) market space.

-A decision was taken to re-brand to offer diversified enterprise process management enforcing governance, risk and compliance.
+A decision was taken to re-brand and based on extensive research offer diversified enterprise process management enforcing governance, risk and compliance.

 The world as we knew it changed overnight and we had to adapt.
 Our strength in innovation with our solid foundations enabled us to harness the challenges and provide greater value.
 Our Enterprise Process Management Platform is paving its way as an business enhancer in field services.